agiletechvn/go-ethereum-code-analysis/ethereum-Clique_PoA-introduction.md

 We also define the following constants for each block:

 - BLOCK_NUMBER：The height of the block in the chain.
-The height of the creation block is 0.
+The height of the genesis block is 0.
 - SIGNER_COUNT：The number of authorized signers that are valid on a particular instance in the blockchain.
 - SIGNER_INDEX：The index in the sorted list of the current authorized signer.
 - SIGNER_LIMIT：Every so many blocks, the signer can only sign one. - There must be floor(SIGNER_COUNT / 2)+1 so many signers agree to reach a resolution.